The belief that you

 taught that when a person dies they immediately go to Heaven or to Hell

 for that matter.
-This is a false doctrine of men, based on false
+This is a false doctrine of the Nicolaitans, based on

 interpretations, and is contrary to Scriptures.